 BA Galleries Arrivals Lounge – For arriving passengers (Club, First and long-haul travelling Gold card members) there is the Galleries Arrivals Lounge (seats 156).
 Facilities include 94 showers, free 15 minute Elemis Spa treatments, valet suit pressing service and breakfast facilities.
 Open 0500-1400.

-Aspire Lounge and Spa T5 – Due to open in summer 2015, this will be the first independent third party lounge to open at Terminal 5.
-Run as a joint venture between Swissport and Collinson Group (Priority Pass) the lounge will feature a modern design with bar, comfortable seating, business area and spa facilities.
+Aspire Lounge and Spa T5 – Opened in August 2015, this is the first independent third party lounge at Terminal 5.
+Run as a joint venture between Swissport and Collinson Group (Priority Pass) the 370m² lounge features a modern design with bar, comfortable seating, business area and spa facilities.
 Located near Gate 18.
-Access to Priority Pass/Airport Angel/Diners Club holders and paying guests.
+Access to Priority Pass holders and paying guests, £35 online or £40 at the door.
+Open 0500-2300.

 Heathrow By Invitation – Heathrow has opened up its VIP Windsor Suite at Terminal 5 to paying passengers.
 Costing £1,800 (including VAT) it offers groups of up to 6 people a private lounge facility, a dedicated security and passport control area and a limousine transfer to/from the aircraft – regardless of terminal.
 Light snacks and drinks are available in the lounge and à la carte dining is offered at extra charge.
 Meetings are possible with non-flyers and despite the cost you effectively bypass the main terminal and other travellers.
 Open to business and first class passengers only.